-No matter what kind of creative work you do, there’s nothing like a really well-curated collection of interesting imagery to get your artistic process going on those days when your brain just feels like it’s not fully awake and nothing can motivate you to start working—not even those three double espressos you unwisely drank on an empty stomach.
+No matter what kind of creative work you do, there’s nothing like a well-curated collection of interesting imagery to get your artistic process going on those days when you need a little motivation to get to work.These fashion stylist portfolio examples will give lots of ideas for how you can give your online presence a unique edge.

 Cover image: styling by Sean Knight for Wonderland Magazine.
 Mette Towley photographed by Jacqueline Harriet.

 This London-based freelance fashion photo stylist shows her work in a minimal grid layout.
 A pared-down choice of just a few galleries gives her portfolio an editorial feel.
 Hover over each image, and you’ll see a bold red and blue overlay announcing the name of each shoot.
 This color choice provides an interesting contrast to the natural tones of Inche’s homepage.

 Originally from Chicago, image stylist and creative director Sean Knight now lives and works in Los Angeles.
 Knight’s resume includes an impressive array of clients like Adidas, Asos, and Sephora, and he’s done editorial work for some of the most major fashion magazines out there.
 There’s something about the colors in Knight’s work that makes it hard to stop staring at his portfolio.
 Those poppy reds, the soft yellows, the earth tones—we just can’t get over this work.

 Fashion stylist Skye Kelton aims to balance classic and contemporary in her work, which has included styling for clients like Adidas, Puma, and L’Oréal, as well as music labels Universal and Warner Music.
 Her online portfolio is polished and professional, just like her work, and it’s neatly divided into categories based on the type of styling.
 This helps clients easily find projects related to their sector and demonstrates her versatility as a fashion stylist, without overwhelming visitors.